close-panel

 Highlights

-• The fetus responds to a needle entering his hepatic vein with a stress response that includes recoiling and increasing circulating stress hormones in his bloodstream separate from any stress hormones in the mother’s bloodstream.1
+• The fetus responds to a painful procedure with a stress response that includes recoiling and increasing circulating stress hormones in his bloodstream separate from any stress hormones in the mother’s bloodstream.1

 • The fetus begins storing energy as body fat.
 Fat deposits make the baby’s cheeks chubby.2